thatguystone/stne.dev/index.markdown

 No, it's not the newest fragrance in a line of bizarrely named, sexually-ambiguous scents for men, women, dogs, or chinchillas.
 In fact, it's not a scent at all.
 In fact, it's not really much at all.
-Clovar is, literally, for lack of a better domain, a word I decided would be fun to register.
+Clovar is literally, for lack of a better domain, a word I decided would be fun to register.
 I mean, getting my own name as the domain was next to impossible (yes, Andrew Stone, most generic white-guy name ever (thanks Mom); John Smith and I are good friends).